 BASIC SCIENCE PROJECT DESCRIPTION

-TAG’s Basic Science, Vaccines, and Cure Project (BSVC), a part of the TAG's HIV Project, works with community members, scientists, and policy makers to enhance public understanding of the science of HIV infection, address gaps in HIV research, critique the research effort, and foster cross-disciplinary collaborations to accelerate research into understanding how HIV causes disease (HIV pathogenesis) and speed the development of effective immune-based therapies, vaccines, and a cure.
+Treatment Action Group’s Basic Science, Vaccines, and Cure Project (BSVC) works with HIV community members, scientists, and policy makers to enhance public understanding of the science of HIV infection, address gaps in HIV research, critique the research effort, and foster cross-disciplinary collaborations to accelerate research into understanding how HIV causes disease (HIV pathogenesis) and speed the development of effective immune-based therapies, vaccines, and a cure.

 BSVC works to: